pieterklap/Pipeline/README.md

  `-f` creates one script for each database search program with all the statistical validators.
  `--autorun` won't ask you if you want to run locally
  `-h` Display this file
- `-r [incrementing value] [start point] [end point]` the start point has to be greater than 0 and the incrementing value and only one decimal
+ `-r [incrementing value] [start point] [end point]` the start point has to be greater than 0 and the incrementing value can only have one decimal value